DinoHub-SubT/dsta_deploy/README.md

 ### Updating Submodule Levels

+THIS README IS OUTDATED.
+PLEASE IGNORE FOR NOW (until its updated).

-For examples on how to commit on all 3-levels, see [discussion of updating submodules](docs/discuss-updating-deploy.md) instructions.
+For examples on how to commit on all 2-levels, see [discussion of updating submodules](docs/discuss-updating-deploy.md) instructions.

 - Discuss how to update a dockerfile
 - Discuss how to update submodules in deploy repo.